Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Simulation

 where $z$ and $\dot{z}$ denote the position and velocity of the cart, $\theta$ and $\dot{\theta}$ denote the angular position and velocity of the pole, and the control input $u$ is the horizontal force to the cart.
 The state is defined as $x= (z,\theta, \dot{z},\dot{\theta})$.
 The goal is to regulate the system state to attain the upright equilibrium with $\theta = 0$.
 The system parameters include the mass of the pole $m_p$ and the cart $m_c$, the length of the pendulum $l$, and the gravity acceleration $g$.
-In the experiment, we set them to $m_p = m_c = l= g =1$ as in \cite{perdomo2021stabilizing}.
+In the simulation, we set them to $m_p = m_c = l= g =1$.

-For implementation, we use the forward Euler discretization for the continuous dynamics with sampling time $dt = 0.02s$.
-We limit the policy to be linear feedback $u = -Kx$ and implement the exact discount annealing in Section \ref{sec:stochastic}.B to search a stabilizing controller over a neighbourhood around the equilibrium point.
-The update rate is given by (\ref{equ:rate_nonlinear}).
-We set the penalty matrices to $Q = 2I_{4\times4}$ and $R= 1$, the initial discount factor $\gamma = 0.01$.
-Other parameters are set to $\tau=10^3,M=N=20,r=0.01,\eta=10^{-3}, \xi=1$.
+For implementation, we use the forward Euler rule to discretize the continuous dynamics with sampling time $dt = 0.02s$.
+We limit the policy to be linear feedback $u = -Kx$ and implement Algorithm \ref{alg:mfeda} to search a stabilizing gain over a neighbourhood around the equilibrium point.
+We set the penalty matrices to $Q = 2\times I_{4\times4}$ and $R= 1$.
+The initial discount factor is $\gamma^0 = 0.01$.
+Other parameters are set to $\tau=10^3, N_e=N=20, r=0.01, \eta=10^{-3}, \xi=1$.
+In the simulator, we obtain samples of the following cost